A Statistical Model of Bipartite Networks: Application to Cosponsorship in the United States Senate: The Proposed Methodology

-To further improve the scalability of our variational EM approach, we rely on stochastic optimization to find a maximum of the lower bound $\mathcal{L}(\boldsymbol{\Phi})$ \citep{hoffman_etal2013, foulds_etal2013, dulac_etal2020}.
-Stochastic optimization follows, with decreasing step sizes, a noisy estimate of the gradient of $\mathcal{L}(\boldsymbol{\Phi})$ formed by subsampling dyads in the original network.
-Provided the schedule of step sizes satisfies the Robbins-Monro conditions, and the gradient estimate is unbiased, the procedure is guaranteed to find a local optimum of the variational target \citep{hoffman_etal2013}, while using a fraction of the available data at each iteration.

-Details of our exact procedure, including a description of how we sample dyads to form the sub-network on which gradient estimates are based, can be found in Appendix~\ref{app:svi}.
-In turn, Appendix~\ref{app:sims} contains results of a simulation exercise in which we evaluate the performance of our estimation approach with respect to the accuracy of the mixed-membership estimation, the ability of the model's predictions to reflect structural features of networks it is fit to, and the properties of our uncertainty approximation strategy.
+Second, we rely on stochastic optimization to find the maximum of the lower bound \citep{hoffman_etal2013, foulds_etal2013, dulac_etal2020}.
+To do so, our algorithm follows, with decreasing step sizes, a noisy estimate of the gradient of $\mathcal{L}(\boldsymbol{\Phi})$ formed by subsampling dyads in the original network.
+Provided the schedule of step sizes satisfies the Robbins-Monro conditions, and the gradient estimate is unbiased, the procedure is guaranteed to find a local optimum of the variational target \citep{hoffman_etal2013}.
+Critically, it does so while using a fraction of the available data at each iteration, thus dramatically improving estimation time.
+Details of our exact estimation procedures --- including a description of how we compute measures of uncertainty, initialize all relevant parameters and latent variables, and sample dyads to form the sub-network on which gradient estimates are based --- are available in Section~\ref{app:model} of the Online Supplementary Information.\footnote{To support claims about the ability of our model to recover meaningful quantities of interest, our Online SI (Section S.2 ) also contains results from simulations.
+These assess our estimation's accuracy in determining mixed-membership, its ability to capture network structure, the properties of our uncertainty approximation, and scalability across varied sample sizes.}